-Sistema Scotland is a charity on a mission to create permanent social change in some of the most deprived communities in Scotland.
-We use participation in our Big Noise orchestras programmes to change lives by fostering confidence, discipline, teamwork, pride and aspiration in the children and young people taking part.
+Sistema Scotland is a charity on a mission to create permanent social change in some of the most disadvantaged communities in Scotland.
+We use participation in our Big Noise orchestra programmes to change lives by fostering confidence, discipline, teamwork, pride and aspiration in the children and young people taking part.
 This enables the children and young people to reach their full potential, leading successful and fulfilled lives.
 This philosophy has a knock on effect for their families and the wider community in general.

 Our teams provide an intensive orchestral programme for school-age children and young people.
 We use a variety of immersive music teaching methods delivered during school time, after school and during the school holidays.
 We also provide opportunities for growth such as trips and residentials.
 Regular performances help to keep the wider community as involved as possible.
 There is no charge for the tuition, instruments, healthy snacks, trips and t-shirts.

-We currently have three Big Noise communities:
+We currently have four Big Noise communities:

 - Big Noise Raploch, Stirling, was established in 2008 and currently engages with almost 500 children and young people